 opposite of pursuing the fruits of the spirit.
 These argumentative issues

-are always speculative; it is impossible to prove any of them; that’s why
+are always speculative and impossible to prove; that’s why

 people argue about them.
 Argumentative people need an act of God in their

 our Lord Jesus Christ.
-We must correct them with gentleness as an example
+We must correct them with gentleness to oppose their ways,

-means of diverting their attention off the gospel of Christ.
+means of diverting their attention off the gospel.
 They are being

 led by the devil to wander from God’s purpose, whose will is to focus

-on the simplicity of the gospel and love of the brethren.
+on the simplicity of the gospel and the love of the brethren.
 They cannot

-how grave the issues become, the gospel of Christ must remain front and
+how grave the issues, the gospel must remain front and

-center or we will stray from the truth and develop heresies and teach them
+center or we will stray from the truth and succumb to heresies and teach them

 in place of the truth.